shopware/docs/products/digital-sales-rooms/local-installation/app-installation.md

 ---
 nav:
-   title: Front-end app installation
+   title: Frontend app installation
    position: 30

 ---

-# Front-end App Installation
+# Frontend App Installation

 ::: warning
 This template is built based on the Shopware Frontends framework, so it inherits from Shopware Frontends & Nuxt 3 concepts.